rachj14/belly-button-challenge/README.md

 1. README file
 2. samples.json file - containing the data used for this challenge and creating the interactive dashboard.
 3. index.html file - containing the html code for the interactive dashboard.
 4. static folder > js folder - containing the app javascript file for the interactive dashboard.
-Within the javascript file, there were four different functions created:
+Within the javascript file, there were four functions created:
   - Function to build the bar chart for the top 10 bacteria found in a chosen sample, and a bubble chart for the bacteria per sample. <br />
   - Function for the Demographic Info table, where the info/values are changed based on the selected sample from dropdown selector. <br />
   - Function to intialise the dashboard with the first sample data displayed in the demographic info box and in the charts. <br />